zwtodd/canvasrgbdrawer/README.md

 - Improve hitbox detection on image dragging.
 - Make image dragging "smoother".
 Currently the image will redraw itself at the mouse x,y.
 Going to change it to smoothly draw itself from wherever it is currently drawn.
 - Make images be resizable on the canvas.
 I found a code snippet to due that via CSS somewhere.
-- Make undo button for previous commit (Text or image).
-In progress...
+- ~Make undo button for previous commit (Text or image).
+In progress...~
+- ~Add better font support.~

 # "Borrowed Code"
 This project is a learning expierence for me all around.
 Each item on the todo list is getting checked off and that is an awesome feeling.
 However, learning stuff for the sake of learning can almost be like reiventing the wheel.
 There are snippets of code that I have taken off sites like jsfiddle and stack exchange.
 Each snippet is commented with a link back to where I found it within the code.
 Any large portions or libraries or other repos are listed below.